Mark-A-Dean/Mark-A-Dean/README.md

 ## PowerShell champion

 The bottom line is that PowerShell modules are easily distributed and file copied, especially in a Microsoft Windows server environment.
 Modules are an efficient alternative to software packagers and installers.
-And, PowerShell became platform independent with the release PowerShell Core.
+PowerShell became platform independent with the release PowerShell Core.
 We commonly call this _PowerShell 7.x_.

-PowerShell is learned quickly through its similarities with other languages like Python.
+PowerShell is learned quickly through similarities with other languages like Python.
 As it leans heavily on .NET, it brings C# into clearer focus for the learner.
-PowerShell executes from SQL Server jobs either from **SQL Server Integration Services (SSIS)** packages or as standalone code; and it readily interprets or parses other languages—especially markup languages like **JSON** and **XML**.
-PowerShell users typically begin with basic functional programming (_cmdlets_) to build familiarity.
+PowerShell executes from SQL Server jobs either from **SQL Server Integration Services (SSIS)** packages or as standalone code—providing an introduction TSQL programmers while extending data **ETL** capabilities.
+Also, PowerShell interprets or parses other languages—especially markup languages like **JSON** and **XML**.
+PowerShell users typically begin with basic functional programming (_cmdlets_) to build their familiarity.
 I began by running _Get_-type cmdlets against **Active Directory**.
-Soon, I was building custom classes and functions with SQL Server serving as the storage backend as attention shifted my way.
+Soon, I was building custom classes and functions as attention shifted my way.

 A truer measure of PowerShell's usefulness comes with its regex support.
 The following example uses the [.NET Regex class](https://learn.microsoft.com/en-us/dotnet/api/system.text.regularexpressions.regex?view=net-9.0) to return an object that contains the capture group _n_, which contains all the text found between the start of _x_ up to the first character _o_ if and only if _o_ is followed by the character _r_.
 Each object property, like `Success` or `Value`, is referable to other program components.